 Money laundering is a serious offense with very harsh penalties.
 Moreover, this type of case can be extremely complicated and involve a large amount of evidence.
 The government usually conducts a lengthy investigation into money laundering schemes and may believe it has significant evidence against you.

 You will have to present your own evidence to counter the government’s evidence and to prove any defenses asserted.
-For these reasons, it is highly important that you have an experienced Minnesota money laundering attorney from Kassius Benson Law, P.A. at 612-333-2755 to help minimize or eliminate any of the penalties you may face.
+For these reasons, it is highly important that you have an experienced attorney.
+Call Kassius Benson Law, P.A. at 612-333-2755 to help minimize or eliminate any of the penalties you may face.